 I think I recently mentioned that Goose turned 8 years old this month.
 Which also means for us, that she’ll be getting baptized soon.
-Anyway, I recently begged enlisted the help of my ever so talented BFF Jenn to take some pictures of her in her pretty white dress we got her, so I could make up some invitations for my family.
+Anyway, I recently begged enlisted the help of my ever so talented BFF Jenn to take some pictures of her in her pretty white dress (which we got from White Elegance), so I could make up some invitations for my family.
 Plus I needed a new picture of her for my wall here at home.
 And Jenn was kind enough to humor me and play photographer!

 In my search for a dress, I, of course, was thinking hair accessories as well.
 I was torn – do I do a flower, bow, what???
 After looking around at several of the local craft stores I decided I’d do something myself.
 Well – sort of.
 I thought they turned out so cute, I had to share.
 I hope you don’t mind I don’t really have a new hair style for you today, but being that Easter is coming, and you may be trying to figure out how to accessorize, this is a quick and easy way to do it.
 And pretty cheap too.

 First I’ll show you what the little flowers are like on her dress (sorry they look a bit yellow in the pic – they’re really white.)

 I was so excited to find these darling little things at Joann’s.
 Not exactly the same – but oh so close.